ShapeShift VS Changelly: Cryptocurrency Exchange Comparison

 - Higher commission and processing fees on credit/debit card purchases

 It’s time to wrap up our discussion and choose a winner.
-Let’s try to sum up what’ve covered so far!
+Let’s try to sum up what’s covered so far!

 First of all, both ShapeShift and Changelly are decentralized exchanges which means they don’t rely on third-party services to store personal data and funds but leave the customers to stay in charge.
 As a result, customers don’t have to worry about losing their funds to hackers or server downtime.